6 Best Essential Oils for Naturally Healthy Hair (Updated April 2020)

 - 10 drops of ylang ylang essential oil

 - 5 drops of eucalyptus essential oil

 - 1 tablespoon nut oil

 While you may need several ingredients, putting all of this together is actually really simple.
-First, combine all the ingredients in a medium glass bowl.
-Then whip the mixture until it gets a creamy consistency.
+First, combine all the ingredients in a medium glass bowl and whip the mixture until it gets a creamy consistency.
 When you’re done, you can transfer the cream to an airtight glass jar.

 Invigorating Leave-In Scalp Treatment

 Like coconut oil, aloe vera gel is also quite beneficial.
 It can condition your hair, prevent dandruff, reduce itching, and stimulates the growth of hair.
 It is also quite accessible, so if you don’t already have it at home, it won’t be difficult to find.

 You can also use it with essential oils to produce a multi-purpose scalp treatment perfect for natural hair care.
 Here are the things you'll need:

 - 12 drops of tea tree essential oil